william-schor/gift/README.md

 ## Secret Manager

 One cool feature of `gift` is that it can use different secret managers to hold secret material.
 [1Password](https://1password.com) is the secret manager that inspired the project and is currently the only one implemented.

+You should set up a vault in 1password for the tool to use!
+This keeps `gift`'s entries separate from yours.
+The default vault name is `FileWrap`.
+You can control this via `settings.toml`.
+The best way to do that is to take the default `settings.toml` and install it in your home directory under `~/.gift/settings.toml`.